-The properties under development are located on land in Mainland China:
+The properties held for sale/under development are located on land in Mainland China:

 In October 2013, the Group obtained approvals from the relevant authorities in Mainland China for the construction of new residential buildings for sale and the construction activities started.
-During the year ended 31st July, 2017, additions of properties under development in Mainland China amounted to HK\$84,113,000 (2016: HK\$105,889,000).
+During the year ended 31st July, 2018, additions of properties under development in Mainland China amounted to HK\$97,031,000 (2017: HK\$84,113,000).

-At 31st July, 2017, the properties under development are expected to be completed and available for sale to customers within twelve months from the end of the reporting period (2016: more than twelve months from the end of the reporting period).
+At 31st July, 2017, the properties under development were expected to be completed and available for sale to customers within twelve months from the end of the reporting period.